pzcuong/paint4poem/README.md

 - Pre-train DAMSM models:

 For an end-to-end, notebook-based walkthrough of these steps see [`AttnGAN/notebooks/attngan_training_and_inference.ipynb`](AttnGAN/notebooks/attngan_training_and_inference.ipynb).
 If you need a single Kaggle-friendly notebook that recreates the entire AttnGAN source tree at runtime, use [`AttnGAN/notebooks/attngan_full_source_bundle.ipynb`](AttnGAN/notebooks/attngan_full_source_bundle.ipynb).
+When preparing datasets in Kaggle, call `preprocess_data.py` with `--data_dir /kaggle/input/<dataset>/poem-to-image` (or point to your CSV/text directory) or pass `--cfg <config.yml>` so the script can infer the correct location.
   - For poem dataset: `python pretrain_DAMSM.py --cfg cfg/DAMSM/zikai_poem.yml --gpu 0`
   - For caption dataset: `python pretrain_DAMSM.py --cfg cfg/DAMSM/zikai_title.yml --gpu 1`